Open Accessibility Menu

 What if I am from a non-affiliated university?

-Kern Medical welcomes medical students from any American medical school.
-These include a range of medical schools such as University of California Irvine (UCI) to Doctor of Osteopathic students from Western University of Health Sciences (WUHS).
-To apply, please fill out an application and email it to medicalstudents@kernmedical.com.
+Kern Medical welcomes medical students from any U.S medical school, including institutions such as the University of California Irvine (UCI) to Doctor of Osteopathic students from California Health Sciences University.
+To apply, submit your application through the Visiting Student Learning Opportunities program.

 Are Fifth Pathway Students accepted?